The App User Advanced Guide covers additional features and functionality reserved for experienced app users and/or complex app setups.

 Drill-through (Transactional) allows you to drill through the data in the transactional database.

-- Your app's designer has defined a transactional drill-through for the form.
+You can perform a drill-through on a form only when your app's designer has defined a transactional drill-through for the form.

 Tip: Refer to this article for instructions on configuring transactional drill-throughs.